OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore/Environment/Shell/README.md

 ### `IShellConfiguration` in the Global Tenant Configuration `App_Data/appsettings.json`

-These settings can also be located in an `App_Data/appsettings.json` folder (not created by default), and any settings specified there, will override settings from the `Startup` Project.
+These settings can also be located in an `App_Data/appsettings.json` folder (not created by default), and any settings specified there will override settings from the `Startup` Project.

 ### `IShellConfiguration` in the Individual Tenants Folder

-These settings are mutable, and written during the setup for the Tenant.
-For this reason, reading from Environment Name is not supported.
+These settings are mutable and written during the setup for the Tenant.
+For this reason reading from Environment Name is not supported.
 Additionally these `appsettings.json` files do not need the `OrchardCore` section

 ```
 {
   "OrchardCore.Media": {